Menu

 Utilising visual inspection and RIS techniques, these professionals analyse the state of the composite material for signs of damage, which could lead to future issues if not assessed promptly.

-They also assess whether substantial repairs must be carried out to safely return a once-sound structure to its prior quality standard, following any necessary repair works.
+They also assess whether substantial repairs must be done to safely return a once-sound structure to its prior quality standard, following any necessary repair works.

 Understanding the risks and potential issues associated with RAAC